 - 1. Library card is expired A patron must renew his library card as detailed in 3-315.d.
 Library Card Expiration and Renewal. - 2.
-Excessive fines and fees - Patrons with outstanding fines exceeding \$10.00 will be asked to pay the amount owed in full or to pay the amount sufficient enough to lower the amount owed to \$10.00 or less.
-Only upon payment will they be able to check out books from the library. - b.
-Patrons with outstanding fees for lost or damaged items will be asked to return the items and/or pay the money owed to the library before they can check out, if the amount exceeds \$10.00. - c.
-Installment Payment Plan will be offered to patrons in order to reduce their outstanding fines gradually and in the most affordable way. - d.
-Patrons with outstanding fines exceeding \$10 cannot be designated as authorized users on other patrons' accounts.
+Excessive charges - a.
+Patrons with outstanding charges exceeding \$10.00 will be asked to pay the amount owed in full or to pay the amount sufficient to lower the amount owed to \$10.00 or less.
+Only upon payment will they be able to check out materials from the library. - b.
+Patrons with outstanding charges for lost or damaged items will be asked to return the items and/or pay the money owed to the library before they can check out if the amount exceeds \$10.00. - c.
+Installment Payment Plans will be offered to patrons to reduce their outstanding charges gradually and in the most affordable way. - d.
+Patrons with outstanding charges exceeding \$10 cannot be designated as authorized users on other patrons' accounts.